-Others were less fortunate.
-The three Wertheimer sisters who were Bahá'ís of Jewish descent, were picked up by the Gestapo in November 1941 and never seen again.
-Bahá'ís of Frankfurt, Darmstand and Neckargemünd had all risked their freedom to shield them, but in the end to no avail.
-Edith Horn of Frankfurt, one of Germany's oldest Bahá'ís, was overcome with grief and despair when despite all her brave efforts her good friend Miss Sophie Rothschild was taken away by the police to suffer the fate of so many innocent millions.
+Others, sad to say, were not as fortunate.
+The three Wertheimer sisters who were Bahá'ís of Jewish descent, were picked up by the Gestapo in November 1941 never to be seen again.
+Bahá'ís of Frankfurt, Darmstand and Neckargemünd had all risked their freedom to shield them, but in the end their efforts were of no avail.
+Edith Horn of Frankfurt, one of Germany's oldest Bahá'ís, was overcome with grief and despair when despite all her brave efforts her dear friend Miss Sophie Rothschild was taken away by the police to suffer the fate of countless innocent millions.

-Since no one was excused from army service on religious grounds, the war claimed the lives of several promising young Bahá'ís, all of whom the only sons of devoted believers, and in the case of Marie Schweizer and Carla Macco their only children.
+The war also claimed the lives of several promising young Bahá'ís, precious sons of devoted believers.
 They were Jörg Brauns and Klaus Weber of Karlsruhe, Wilhelm Gollmer, Theo Leidinger and Hansjörg Kohler of Stuttgart, Marie Schweizer's son Alfred, and Fritz Macco of Heidelberg who had been instrumental in gaining his mother's release from prison.
-The air war claimed the lives of Mrs. Else Gricke of Leipzig and her two daughters Margot and Rita.
-Fourteen believers in all, almost ten per cent of Germany's small community, are known to have perished.
+The air war took the lives of Mrs. Else Gricke of Leipzig and her two daughters Margot and Rita.
+Fourteen believers in all, almost ten per cent of Germany's small Bahá'í Community, are known to have perished.

-The German Bahá'í Community was forced to coexist with the Nazi regime for the duration of four years, from February 1933 to May 1937, when the Faith was officially outlawed.
-Quite apart from specific guidance given by the Guardian early in 1934, any active opposition by the Bahá'í Community, instead of their dedicated and tireless efforts to work towards change in society, would have been counter-productive and wrong, especially at a time when much of Western Europe and the Americas sought closer relations with Germany and when few anticipated the horrors to come.
+The German Bahá'í Community was forced to live under with the Nazi regime for the duration of four short years, from February 1933 to May 1937, when the Faith was officially outlawed.
+Quite apart from specific guidance received from the Guardian early in 1934, any active opposition by the Bahá'í Community, instead of their dedicated and tireless efforts to bring change to society, would have been counter-productive and wrong, especially at a time when much of Western Europe and the Americas sought closer relations with Germany and when few people anticipated the horrors to come.

-After 1937, and during the years of war and genocide, the German Bahá'í Community did no longer exist.
-Any opposition to the regime, therefore, would have come from individuals.
-If any Bahá'í ever contemplated such action, he was not only restrained by the dictates of his faith, but he was also vividly reminded of what had happened in the 19th century in Persia when over 20,000 believers were systematically massacred and the Faith brought to the brink of extinction.
+After 1937, and during the years of war and genocide, the German Bahá'í Community no longer existed.
+Any opposition to the regime, therefore, would have been by individual Bahá'ís.
+If any Bahá'í ever contemplated such action, he was not only restrained by the dictates of his faith, but he was also vividly reminded of what had happened following the attempt on the life of the Shah of Persia when Bahá'ís were falsely accused.
+Over 20,000 believers were systematically massacred and the Faith brought to the brink of extinction.
 There can be no doubt that any overt resistance to the Nazi regime would have meant quick arrest and liquidation.

-As this dark chapter in human history played itself out, it seems entirely due to God's saving grace that the handful of German Bahá'ís who were scattered throughout the country in small groups or as isolated believers, did not fall victim to the official policy of arresting any known dissident and have him vanish into night and fog, known as the dread decree of "Nacht und Nebel."
+As this dark chapter in human history played itself out, it was entirely due to God's saving grace that the handful of

+German Bahá'ís who were scattered throughout the country in small groups or as isolated believers, did not fall victim to the official policy of arresting any known dissident and having him vanish into night and fog, then known as the dread decree of "Nacht und Nebel."